Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/redshift-external-oauth.md

 ## Finalizing the dbt configuration

-If you have an existing connection, make sure that OAuth method is set to **External OAuth** and select the integration you created in an earlier step.
-Otherwise, create a new Redshift connection, being sure to set values for Server Hostname , OAuth Method , and Database name (this field can be found under the **Optional Settings**).
+If you have an existing connection, make sure that the OAuth method is set to **External OAuth** and select the integration you created in an earlier step.
+Otherwise, create a new Redshift connection, being sure to set values for:
+- **Server Hostname**
+- **OAuth Method**
+- **Database name** (this field can be found under the **Optional Settings**)

 This connection should be set as the connection for a development environment in an existing or new project.

-Once the connection has been assigned to a development environment, you can configure your user credentials for that development environment under `Account Settings > Your Profile > Credentials > <Your Project Name>` .
-Set the authentication method to `External Oauth` , set `schema` and other fields if desired, and save the credentials.
+Once the connection has been assigned to a development environment, you can configure your user credentials for that development environment under `Account Settings > Your Profile > Credentials > <Your Project Name>`.
+Set the authentication method to `External Oauth`, set `schema` and other fields if desired, and save the credentials.
 You can then click the `Connect to Redshift` button.

 ### Verify connection in Studio

-Once your develop session has initialized, you can test that you’re able to connect to Redshift using external OAuth by running `dbt debug`.
+Once your development session has initialized, you can test that you’re able to connect to Redshift using external OAuth by running `dbt debug`.